keyziacnst/candy-detection/README.md

 6. Export the model as .pt or .zip for deployment.

 **🖼️ System Mockup:**
-Users upload an image of candy, then press the "Detect" button.
-The system displays bounding boxes and classifies each candy as normal or defective.
-The output includes class labels and confidence scores for each detected object.
+The deployment is performed using Anaconda Prompt by running several scripts to activate the camera in real-time.
+Once the camera is running, users can present a candy in front of it, and the system will automatically detect the object with high accuracy, displaying bounding boxes along with class labels and confidence scores.
 <div style="text-align: center;">
     <img src="test/testing.jpeg" alt="Website Interface" width="500"/>
 </div>